 Peak Provides Inspiration For UK Dance Legends

 For British dance music, there aren’t many more influential acts than Orbital.
-As the late-’80s rave scene became a cultural phenomenal in cities all over the UK, brothers Phil and Paul Hartnoll were at the forefront.
+As the late-’80s rave scene became a cultural phenomenon in cities all over the UK, brothers Phil and Paul Hartnoll were at the forefront.
 Their music drew influence from Chicago’s acid house movement and darker industrial electronica, and tapped into the hedonistic party culture of Ibiza, to define the fast-paced, energetic sound of the early ’90s UK sound.

 From their earliest releases to their 2018 single ‘Tiny Foldable Cities’, Orbital’s love affair with synthesizers is obvious.
 Novation synths have been with Orbital throughout their career and, today, Paul Hartnoll uses Novation Peak among his huge collection of synthesizers amassed over the decades.
 “I’ve been a fan of Novation since the Supernova, which was a real powerhouse for Orbital in the late ’90s.
 I also love the Bass Station II,” he says.
 “In fact, I’ve been a fan of Chris Hugget’s synths since the OSCar, which is still one of my favourite monosynths.
 It was also a big part of the early Orbital sound.”

 “Playing with Peak’s distortion and gain stages is a word of discovery in itself.” — Paul Hartnoll, Orbital